 Call sign: WB3KAS

-HF conditions on MEPN and 3RN/C2 have slowly improved for the past
+HF conditions have slowly improved for the past month due to

-month due to the fall propagation conditions and lower sun angle.
+the fall propagation conditions and lower sun angle.
+Declining

-Declining solar cycle 24 provided a number of spotless days.
-NVIS MUFs
+solar cycle 24 provided a number of spotless days.
+On MEPN and

 MDC RADIOGRAMS AND OTHER MESSAGING

-Radio-email traffic for served agencies, and also for messaging
+Radiogram and Radio-email traffic for served agencies, and also

-Each ARES(r) jurisdiction in MDC should assign an HF rep to MEPN or MDD
+Each ARES jurisdiction in MDC should assign an HF rep to MEPN

-daily; or a rep to BTN daily; or assign an operator to check Radio-email
+or MDD daily; or a rep to BTN daily; or assign an operator to

 to/from your jurisdictions.